 I just wanted to get well soon, I hadn’t been this sick and tired in a quite some time.
 One day I had been feeling just fine and the next day BOOM!
 Some tiny microscopic bug had invaded the cells of my body and wreaked havoc with my gastrointestinal system.

-As I was convalescing, I pondered the power of this awful microorganism to could infect such misery.
-I couldn’t see it; it was invisible to the eye and yet it carried incredible power.
+As I was convalescing, I pondered the power of this awful microorganism to infect such misery.
+I couldn’t see it; it was invisible to the eye and yet it carried incredible power!
 As I read about this particular virus I learned it is highly contagious and the best defense is a good offense.
 Stay home and keep my germs to myself.
 Wash my hands thoroughly.
 Feed myself simple foods.
 Drink plenty of water so as to not become dehydrated.

 Eventually, in the fullness of time my body did what it was designed to do, it healed.

 In John Chapter five we come across a most interesting story and situation.
 Jesus is in Jerusalem and near the healing pool of Bethesda (the famous hospital is named for this very place mentioned in scripture).
 Here were a lot of very sick and disabled people and Jesus encounters a particular thirty-eight-year-old invalid.
 And when Jesus saw him, he does what Jesus is famous for doing, he asks him what may seem to be an obvious question.
 “Do you want to get well?”
 Duh Jesus, of course he wants to get well or he wouldn’t be there, right?
 But the lame man’s response was not, “You’re darn straight I do!”
 Or “Heck yeah!”
 His response was some lame (pun intended) excuse why he couldn’t get into the pool to get well.
 Then Jesus tells him to participate in the process, to take up his bed and walk.